amiguelnobrega/amiguelnobrega/README.md

 - Learning Python for data analytics.
 - Exploring the ins and outs of SQL databases.
-- Develop visualizations for Tableau Public projects.
+- Developing visualizations for Tableau Public projects.

  ## 🏆 Achievements